nordie69/gettingandcleaningdata/README.md

 ## Explaining script run_analysis.R
 The script run_analysis.R is structured in severak sections.

+* Load needed libraries
-* Reading the data files
+* Setting the working directory and reading the data files
 * Get the features row names
 * Combining data files for test and training data seperately
 * Merging both data sets